Manishnemade12/apptitute/prepr/02-percentage/Formulasheet.md

 # Percentage Formula Sheet (Aptitude)

-> **For TCS, Infosys, Accenture, Capgemini, Cognizant, Wipro, Tech Mahindra, HCL and similar aptitude exams.**
+> **For TCS, Infosys, Accenture, Capgemini, Cognizant, Wipro, Tech Mahindra and similar aptitude exams.**
 >
-> These are the core percentage formulas required to solve the majority of aptitude questions.
+> These are the core formulas required to solve the majority of percentage questions.

 ---